Yes, another posting of a lamppost. This one may be recognized from Disney's Animal Kingdom park.

 Mr. Crump envisioned a parlor area filled with a fantastic menagerie of exotic and unusual artifacts as well as a cast of character props including a talking chair, a melting candle man and even a full-sized gypsy cart which would suddenly come to life every few minutes.

-Museum concept got through to Walt Disney who planned on using it as a "spill" area for guests entering and exiting the Mansion.
+Though somewhat ridiculed at the time by his peers who told him his ideas were too far off the map, Mr. Crump's Museum concept got through to Walt Disney who planned on using it as a "spill" area for guests entering and exiting the Mansion.

 Unfortunately, the idea was dropped when the decision was made for the Mansion to be a ride-through attraction.
-Neverhteless, Rolly Crump's idea, in the form of his drawings and scale models, lives on in the history and mythos of
+Neverhteless, Rolly Crump's idea, in the form of his drawings and scale models, lives on in the history and mythos of The Haunted Mansion.

 This visulalization was created using SketchUp Pro 6.0, 3DS Max 9 and Poser 6.
 The images were rendered using Mental Ray and post was done in Photoshop CS2.